Chemical inspectors enter Syria's Douma amid concerns for probe

 "It is highly likely that evidence and essential elements disappear from the site, which is completely controlled by the Russian and Syrian armies," the French foreign ministry said.

-The US ambassador to the OPCW, Ken Ward, had claimed Monday that the site and "may have tampered with it".
+The US ambassador to the OPCW, Ken Ward, had claimed Monday that the Russians had already visited the site and "may have tampered with it."

-Russian foreign ministry spokeswoman Maria Zakharova hit back at France, calling the accusation "very surprising" and saying that Russia had supported the inspection.

-Several experts have also said however that any investigation at this stage was likely to be inconclusive.

 In an impassioned defence to the European Parliament on Tuesday, France's President Emmanuel Macron admitted that Saturday's strikes had been a more political than military decision.